happyRainDrop/Intertype-Relations-Mapper-V1/README.md

 version of this before college.
 My ultimate goal is to get this published as an independent website and/or app.

 ## Coming in future versions
-1. reset button
+1. Pagination
-2. show all relations button
-3. score calculator for one person or the whole group
-4. pagination
+2. Sidebars
+3. Templates and/or demo
-5. chart showing how many times each relation shows up
+4. Chart showing how many times each relation shows up
-6. assign labels (ex: "mom" "bob") to boxes, not just types
+5. assign labels (ex: "mom" "bob") to boxes, not just types
-7. buttons for everything instead of always using esc, ctrl, etc
+6. buttons for everything instead of always using esc, ctrl, etc
-8. save button so you can save your maps
+7. save button so you can save your maps